Food Link Volunteer Onboarding

 3. Fill out our intake form (~10 minutes)

-4. Read and sign our waiver (~3 minutes)
+4. Read and sign our code of conduct and waiver (~3 minutes)

 After completing this process, you will receive a link to set up your account on our volunteer portal, FLIP, and can begin signing up for shifts!